dosanity/MechaCar_Statistical_Analysis/README.md

 ## Project Overview

+The purpose of this project is to analyze data for a new prototype car, the MechaCar.
+There are production issues that are blocking the manufacturing team's progress and we are tasked to review the production data for insights.
+Using the programming language R, we will perform multiple linear regressions, summary statistics, and t-tests to produce statistical interpretations.

 ## Linear Regression to Predict MPG
 The `MechaCar_mpg.csv` dataset contains mpg test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 We will perform a multiple linear regression model to predict the `mpg` of MechaCar prototypes.
 In our analysis we will use:
 + All Wheel Drive: `AWD`